Zirui-Zhang941/AI-Based-Game/README.md

 ## AI Performance

-- The AI algorithm has been tested randomly and can win approximately 2 out of 3 games.
+- The AI algorithm has been tested randomly and can win approximately 2/3 of the games.

 Enjoy the game!